 Her healing journey through EDJA

-Her Tedx talk “Trauma not transformed is trauma transferred.” is by far one of my favorite ones, and it makes me think about the baton I Am passing on my child every single day, Something we discuss heavily during our conversation in the interview.
+Her TEDx talk “Trauma not transformed is trauma transferred” is by far one of my favorite ones.
+It makes me think about the baton I Am passing on my child every day, Something we discuss heavily during our conversation in the interview.

 Do you know a successful immigrant that inspires you?
-That you like to learn from?
-Help me bring your favorite person on the show by nominating an immigrant here.
+What do you like to learn from them?
+Help me bring your favorite person on the show bynominating an immigrant here.

-and please write us a review! this more than anything supports our growth.
+and please write us a review!
+Writing a review really supports our growth.